 And then they need to parlay that understanding across every individual, function, and department within the company.

 That’s why it’s best to view CX as a team sport and your Chief Customer Officer (Advocate) as the head coach.

 …Is responsible for running voice-of-customer programs to get inside customer’s heads and make sure everyone company-wide knows those insights.
 Consider them your stalkers-in-chief.

 …Is the zealous advocate of your customer.
 Not your company.
 Not your product.
 And certainly not your internal opinions.
 And they are fiercely protective.
 Because you know happier customers, are more loyal customers, and delighted customers tell everyone about you… for free.
 At scale.

-… Is responsible for creating, optimizing, and directing gains in the happiness and loyalty of your customers.
+… Is responsible for creating, optimizing, and directing gains in the happiness, success, advocacy, and loyalty of your customers.
 Successful customers, happy shareholders.